michael-borck/isys2001-project-advanced/README.md

 You can download Anaconda [here](https://www.anaconda.com/distribution/).
 For more detailed installation instructions, visit the [official Jupyter installation guide](https://jupyter.org/install).

+Certainly!
+Here's how you can modify the instructions to use a GitHub personal access token for authentication instead:

 ### Alternative: Google Colab

 If you prefer not to install anything, Google Colaboratory (also known as Colab) is a great alternative.
 It's a free Jupyter notebook environment that runs entirely in the cloud.
 It includes many of the most popular Python libraries, so it's perfect for this project.